-Get ready to celebrate: It’s the Queen’s birthday!
+It’s time to celebrate: It’s the Queen’s birthday celebration!

-Queen Elizabeth II will turn 92 years old on Sunday, her 67th birthday since she ascended the throne in 1952.
-However, that won’t be the only birthday she celebrates this year.
-As always, Her Royal Majesty will not only observe her actual birth date, but also her official birthday as monarch.
+Queen Elizabeth II turned 93 this year, her 67th birthday since she ascended the throne in 1952.
+However, that’s not the only birthday she celebrates this year.
+As always, Her Royal Majesty not only observes her actual birth date, but also her official birthday as monarch.

 Here’s why the Queen has two birthdays.

 Princess Elizabeth Alexandra Mary was born to the Duke and Duchess of York—later King George VI and Queen Elizabeth the Queen Mother—on April 21, 1926, making April 21 her real birthday.
 However, when she became queen in 1952 following her father’s death, she also began celebrating her official birthday.

 Celebrating an official birthday as monarch is a practice that started more than 250 years ago in 1748 when King George II decided that he wanted a better chance of good weather on his birthday than his November birth date afforded, according to the BBC.
 The King solved this problem by combining his birthday celebration with an annual military parade that took place each summer, beginning the double birthday tradition.